php-dev-br/laravel-doc-pt-br/passport.md

             console.log(response.data);
         });

-When using this method of authentication, the default Laravel JavaScript scaffolding instructs Axios to always send the `X-CSRF-TOKEN` and `X-Requested-With` headers.
-However, you should be sure to include your CSRF token in a [HTML meta tag](csrf.md#csrf-x-csrf-token):
+When using this method of authentication, Axios will automatically send the `X-CSRF-TOKEN` header.
+In addition, the default Laravel JavaScript scaffolding instructs Axios to send the `X-Requested-With` header:

     window.axios.defaults.headers.common = {
         'X-Requested-With': 'XMLHttpRequest',
     };

 > {note} If you are using a different JavaScript framework, you should make sure it is configured to send the `X-CSRF-TOKEN` and `X-Requested-With` headers with every outgoing request.

 <a name="events"></a>
 ## Events